Shaunson26/chartjs4R/README.md

 ## Examples

-> See `vignettes/chart-examples.Rmd` `vignettes/list-usage.Rmd` ‘live’
+> See `vignette(package = 'chartjs4r')` ‘live’ and deeper examples …
-> and deeper examples … only screenshots are presented for the GitHub
+> only screenshots are presented for the GitHub README ..
-> README ..

 Inputs can be a list of `options` as initialized in chartjs javascript, or a data.frame.
 The latter of which this package essentially builds the